a0ngo/spark-raw-signing-lab/README.md

     EIP-712 is provided not as a bytestring but rather as a complex data structure; the following constant is the data structure.
 More inforamtion can be read from the link at the top of the basic lab description.
 Comments within the code explain what each object / key is responsible for.
     ```
     const eip_message = {
-    "types": { // Each type defined a type of an object, with each object type containing definition of internal fields and their corresponding types
+    "types": { // Each type defines an object and each object contains definitions of internal fields and their corresponding data type
         "example_eip712": [ // Our example eip712 type only has a single field called value of type string
             {
                 "name": "value",